swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 ### Suppressing `deinit` in a `consuming` method

-It is often useful for noncopyable types to provide alternative ways to consume the resource represented by the value besides the `deinit`.
+It is often useful for noncopyable types to provide alternative ways to consume the resource represented by the value besides `deinit`.
 However, under normal circumstances, a `consuming` method will still invoke the type's `deinit` after the last use of `self`, which is undesirable when the method's own logic already invalidates the value: